 Pizzorno's and Boudon's analytical framework are less distant that might seem.
 In the paper under discussion, Boudon states that actors can believe that the reasons that they endorse to act in the way that they act are strong only if they also believe that these reasons can in principle be shared by other actors.
-This is the concept of reason trans-subjectivity (see "Analytical sociology"...",
+This is the concept of reason trans-subjectivity (see "'Analytical sociology'...",

 3. Within the micro-foundationist tradition, Little (1998, ch.
 6) has argued that there is no incompatibility in principle between identity- and reason-based theories.
 Broad rational-choice theorists have explicitly attempted to incorporate identity into the rational-choice framework.
 Some have done so by introducing the idea that actors are animated by a multiplicity of selves, the objective of this hypothesis being to account for some violations of the predictions that would ensue from the standard rational-theory, like the so-called weakness of will phenomenon (see, for instance, Elster, 1985, and Coleman, 1990, ch.
 19).
-Others have tried to incorporate identity-based preferences into rational choice theory by conceiving "social identity" as a complex set of beliefs about oneself and about the group to which one thinks/wants to belong (see Aguiar and Francisco, 2009).
+Others have tried to incorporate identity-based preferences into rational about the group to which one thinks/wants to belong (see Aguiar and Francisco, 2009).
 Here my point of view is different, in that, on the one hand, I am not mobilizing social identity to remedy some explanatory failures of the narrow version of the rational choice theory, and, on the other hand, I consider the desire-component of social identity more than its belief-component.